scala/docs.scala-lang/sips/sip-submission.md

 excluded in calculating a two-thirds vote.

 The deadline to vote a proposal is decided on a case-by-case basis.
-Members of the Committee can vote after the meeting if their vote is casted via email to the SIP Process Lead before the deadline.
-The deadline will be decided by the Committee members present at the last meeting and the SIP Process Lead, and will be made public right after the meeting.
+Members of the committee can vote after the meeting if their vote is cast via email to the SIP Process Lead before the deadline.
+The deadline will be decided by the committee members present at the last meeting and the SIP Process Lead, and will be made public right after the meeting.

 #### Examples

 Several voting situations are explained next.

-All of them assume that there are 9 Committee members and that the quorum is reached.
-The 50% rule enforces that the vote must be equal or greater than 50% of *all* the Committee Members (9), which is 5.
+All of them assume that there are 9 committee members and that the quorum is reached.
+The 50% rule enforces that the vote must be equal or greater than 50% of *all* the committee members (9), which is 5.
 The second rule requires that 2/3 of the voting members are in favor (without counting abstentions).
 We also assume that Martin does not use veto them.